Data Science Workspace walkthrough

 Split dataset to training and testing subsets

-We need a way to know how accurate our model will be able to predict values.
+You need a way to know how accurate your model will be able to predict values.
 This evaluation can be done by allocating part of dataset to use as validation and the rest as training data.
-Since weeklySalesAhead is the actual future values of weeklySales , we can use this to evaluate how accurate the model is at predicting the value.
+Since weeklySalesAhead is the actual future values of weeklySales , you can use this to evaluate how accurate the model is at predicting the value.
 The splitting is done below:

 Spot check algorithms

-In this section, we will declare all the algorithms into an array called model .
-Next, we iterate through this array and for each algorithm, input our training data with model.fit() which creates a model mdl .
-Using this model, we will predict weeklySalesAhead with our X_test data.
+In this section, you declare all the algorithms into an array called model .
+Next, you iterate through this array and for each algorithm, input your training data with model.fit() which creates a model mdl .
+Using this model, you can predict weeklySalesAhead with your X_test data.

-For the scoring, we are taking the mean percentage difference between the predicted weeklySalesAhead with the actual values in the y_test data.
-Since we want to minimize the difference between our prediction and the actual, Gradient Boosting Regressor is the best performing model.
+For the scoring, you are taking the mean percentage difference between the predicted weeklySalesAhead with the actual values in the y_test data.
+Since you want to minimize the difference between your prediction and the actual outcome, Gradient Boosting Regressor is the best performing model.

-Finally, we will visualize our prediction model with the actual weekly sales values.
-The blue line represents the actual numbers, while the green represents our prediction using Gradient Boosting.
-The following code generates 6 plots which represent 6 of the 45 stores in our dataset.
+Finally, you visualize your prediction model with the actual weekly sales values.
+The blue line represents the actual numbers, while the green represents your prediction using Gradient Boosting.
+The following code generates 6 plots which represent 6 of the 45 stores in your dataset.
 Only Store 1 is shown here: